NREL/rex/examples/NSRDB/NSRDB.md

 integer.
 The scale-factor is provided in the 'psm_scale-factor' attribute.
 The units for the variable data is also provided as an attribute (`psm_units`).

-## NSRDB Module
+## Data Access Examples

-An extraction utility for the NSRDB has been created with in [`rex`](https://github.com/nrel/rex) and is available on Eagle as a module:
+An extraction utility for the US Wave data has been created with in [`rex`](https://github.com/nrel/rex) and is available on Eagle as a module:
 `module use /datasets/modulefiles`
 `module load rex`

+### NSRDB CLI

 The `rex` module provides a [`NSRDBX`](https://nrel.github.io/rex/rex/rex.resource_extaction.nsrdb_cli.html#nsrdbx) command line utility with the following options and commands:
 ```
+NSRDBX --help

 Usage: NSRDBX [OPTIONS] COMMAND [ARGS]...

   NSRDBX Command Line Interface